Final results

 The Board of Examiners considers borderline cases carefully when deciding final awards and classification.
 A strict definition of a borderline candidate is used, that is, a student whose mark is not more than two percentage points below the mark required for a certain classification.
 The criteria on which a candidate may be promoted to the higher degree classification in this situation are as follows:

-- An overall profile with at least half the credits at the next higher level (these are courses that are typically taken in years 4 and 5, e.g. Level 11 courses).
+• An overall profile with a better performance in higher Level courses (these are courses that are typically taken in years 4 and 5, i.e. Level 11 courses).

 Boards exercise their discretion in the application of these considerations.